Getting a Low Interest Rate

 What is a Rate Lock?

-In addition to choosing the shorter rate lock period, there are other ways you may be able to attain the best rate.
-A larger down payment will get you a lower interest rate, since you'll have more equity at the start.
-You can pay points to lower your interest rate over the life of the loan, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to bring the rate down over the life of the loan.
-You pay more up front, but you will save money in the long run.
+In addition to choosing a shorter rate lock period, there are several ways you can score the lowest rate.
+A bigger down payment will result in a better interest rate, because you will have more equity at the start.
+You might choose to pay points to lower your rate for the term of the loan, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You pay more up front, but you'll come out ahead in the long run.

 At U.S.A.
 Lending, Inc., we answer questions about this process every day.
 Give us a call: 305-967-7200.